Unbiased likelihood estimation of the Langevin diffusion for animal movement modelling: Discussion

 \section{Discussion}

-In this work we have built on the analysis of the Langevin diffusion as a model for animal movement, and suggested a new method for performing statistical inference.
-As described in Section \ref{sec:bbis} the BBIS method uses Brownian bridges in an importance sampling integrator to provide an approximation of the log-likelihood function that is more accurate than the Euler-Maruyama approximation.
-More importantly, the BBIS method can be made arbitrary accurate at the cost of additional compute by increasing the number of importance sampling nodes $N$ and the number of Brownian bridges $M$.
-As observed in Section \ref{sec:numexp} the biases in parameter estimates observed by Michelot, et. al. \cite{Michelot2019}, are almost completely eliminated when $M$ and $N$ are both sufficiently large.
-More importantly, you can achieve a large reduction the bias with reasonable values for $M$ and $N$.
-This suggests that the bias is not an inherent feature of the Langevin diffusion model, but a consequence of the approximation error in the Euler-Maruyama scheme for large timesteps.
+In this work we have built on the analysis of the Langevin diffusion as a model for animal movement by suggesting a new method for performing statistical inference.
+As described in Section \ref{sec:bbis} the BBIS method uses Brownian bridges in an importance sampling integrator to provide an approximation of the log-likelihood function that is more accurate and precise than the Euler-Maruyama approximation.
+Furthermore, the BBIS method can be made arbitrarily accurate at the cost of additional compute and memory by increasing the number of importance sampling nodes $N$ and the number of Brownian bridges $M$.
+As observed in Section \ref{sec:numexp} the biases in parameter estimates observed by Michelot, et. al. \cite{Michelot2019} are almost completely eliminated when $M$ and $N$ are both sufficiently large.
+Importantly, a large reduction in the bias can be achieved using moderate values for $M$ and $N$.
+This suggests that the bias observed by Michelot et al. is not an inherent feature of the Langevin diffusion model, but a consequence of the approximation error in the Euler-Maruyama scheme for large time-steps.